PaDPaF: Partial Disentanglement with Partially-Federated GANs: Experiments

+From \cref{fig:acc}, we see the content features contain sufficient information such that a linear classifier can achieve 98.1\% accuracy on MNIST without supervision.
+It is also clear that the style features do not contain as much information about the content.
+This empirically confirms that our method can capture the most from $\*z^c$ and disentangle it from $\*z^s$.

+In comparison with the baselines Ditto and Ditto+FedProx, it is clear by visual inspection from \cref{fig:comparison} that our method is better and faster.
+We corroborate this by reporting the FID scores as well \cite{Seitzer2020FID} for each method in \cref{tab:fid}.
+Furthermore, the results from the VAE experiment in \cref{fig:vae} show that our idea can extend to other generative models as well, which is a direction for future work.

+\textbf{CIFAR-10.} We prepare the clients' data in the same way as the MNIST experiments but with slightly different data augmentations and 10 clients instead.
+The data augmentations are as follows (in order): 1) zoom in, 2) color inversion, 3) Gaussian blur, 4) grayscale, 5) vertical flip, 6) brightness jitter, 7) random perspective (affine), and 8) solarize, 9) custom color transform 1, and 10) custom color transform 2.
+The model demonstrates the same benefits from the MNIST experiments, as can be seen from \cref{fig:cifar10-acc}.
+The content features learned correspond to the content more than the style features.
+We show some samples from the model in \cref{app:cifar} as well.

-{\bf CelebA.} We provide experiments for CelebA in \cref{app:experiments}.
-The federated dataset is created by a partition based on attributes.
-Given 40 attributes and 10 clients, each client is given 4 unique attributes, which all of its data have.
-The content part should then capture the general facial structures, and the style should capture the other non-global variations.
-Our results again confirm the empirical feasibility of our model.
+{\bf CelebA.} The federated dataset is created by a partition based on attributes.
+Given 40 attributes and 10 clients, each client is given 4 unique attributes and only has access to data having any of these 4 attributes.
+The content part should then capture the general facial structures, and the style should capture the other local variations within the attributes.
+Though not state-of-the-art in terms of image fidelity, our results confirm the empirical feasibility of our model.
+The generated data for the client has a variety that is specific to the attributes available to the client.